Free delivery on orders over £100

 Pigmentation

 Pigmentation under the eye is a common cause in darker skin types.
 Again, this can come down to genetic and hereditary components.
 Something else to consider is hayfever and allergies.
-If you are constantly rubbing at your eyes, the friction overtime can cause pigmentation or skin laxity.
+If you are constantly rubbing at your eyes, the friction over time can cause pigmentation or skin laxity.

 On this note, be mindful when you are removing harsh eye make-up as again this can cause inflammation on the skin, leading to dark circles.